 Candidates may choose to apply through Millersville University or Shippensburg University.
 If all seats are full at one campus, successful applicants will be given the option to enroll through the other campus, if seats are available.
 Applicants desiring admission to a specific campus may also be placed on a waiting list if all seats are full.

 Students enrolling in the 60 Credit Program must complete 15 credit hours of field practicum, 6 credit hours of electives, and 39 credit hours of required coursework.
-BSW graduates in the Program may receive exemption for some coursework, as per admission guidelines.
+BSW graduates in the Program may receive an exemption for some coursework, as per admission guidelines.

 Students enrolled in the 36 Credit Program must complete 9 credit hours of field practicum, 9 credit hours of electives, and 18 credit hours of required coursework, including a summer "bridge" course.

-The 36 Credit Program can be completed in one year full time or two years part time.
+The 36 Credit Program can be completed in one-year full time or two years part-time.
 Both programs are year round.

 The joint MSW program was designed according to the Council on Social Work Education (CSWE) accreditation guidelines.
 At the January 2007 meeting of the Accreditation Commission of CSWE, the MU-SU MSW Program was awarded candidacy, which is the first major action in the accreditation process.
-In February 2008 a second year of candidacy was granted and the self-study process, which takes two years to complete, was begun.
+In February 2008 the second year of candidacy was granted and the self-study process, which takes two years to complete, was begun.
 February 2010 the Master of Social Work program operated jointly by Millersville and Shippensburg universities has earned accreditation from the Council on Social Work Education (CSWE) Fall 2006 until February 2014.
 It will be retroactive to include the students who entered the program in Fall 2006.